 Are holiday sales across the border calling out to you, despite the lagging loonie?
-If a cross-border shopping trip over this year's Black Friday weekend (which kicks off on November 25th) is in the plans there's one item you absolutely must buy before you take on the crowds: travel insurance.
+If a cross-border shopping trip over this year's Black Friday weekend is in the plans there's one item you absolutely must buy before you take on the crowds: travel insurance.

 Why you need travel insurance for just a weekend Black Friday getaway

-Simply put, medical expenses for emergency treatment outside of Canada can be costly and your provincial health plan may only cover a small portion, if any, leaving you left to pay the remainder.
+Simply put, medical expenses for emergency treatment outside of Canada can be costly.

 Cross border travel insurance: Don't leave Canada without it